wangzivector/Object_Recognition_and_Alignment-ROS-PCL-RealSense/README.md

 * [description_cn.pdf](./description_cn.pdf)  is a detailed description in Chinese of the pointcloud process about this project.
 * [todo.txt](./todo.txt)  is the timeline about the thought and hints of what I have done in iterations.
+* [object_recognition/obj](./object_recognition/obj) contains 8 models of common things.
+There are about 30 world frames too.

 ## **Notes**